ahmadalli/public-notes/docs/0030-netherlands/020-renting-an-apartment.md

 :::caution

-Listing on social groups or listings directly from the landlords has the higher risk of problems in the future since there's no middleman (like a real estate agent) to keep both parties in check.
+Beware of listing on social groups or listings directly from the landlords.
+They have higher risk of problems in the future because there's no third party (like a real estate agent) to keep both parties in check.

 :::

 ### Agents

 You can hire an agent to help you in the process of finding and applying for apartments.
-They usually have access to listings that are not available to the public.
+They usually have access to listings that aren't available to the public.
 They also help you with getting a visit appointment as they have a relationship with other real estate agents.
 This process costs about the same as one month of rent and some companies offer to pay this as part of the relocation package.

 ## Applying for an Apartment